jamesabaja/jamesabaja/README.md

 ### Hello there!
 I'm James 👨‍💻 👋

 I'm a software engineer and developer who's passionate about innovation, learning new tech and converting coffee into code.
 I build projects and applications that make an impact by improving processes, making things more efficient, or simply doing good.
-My stack mainly includes React and Gatsby for frontend 🖌, Firebase, Python, Django, and REST APIs for backend 📊, and AWS, Netlify, and Firebase Services (Hosting, Storage, Functions) for deployment and content management 🚀.
+My stack mainly includes React, Gatsby, Next.js, and TypeScript for frontend 🖌, Firebase, Python, Django, and REST APIs for backend 📊, and AWS, Netlify, and Firebase Services (Hosting, Storage, Functions) for deployment and content management 🚀.

+📊 I'm currently working at a GTM SaaS Startup as a Full Stack developer (specializing in frontend and UI/UX).
-💊 I'm currently working at a [Health Tech Startup](https://medgrocer.com) as an Associate IT Manager and Full Stack Developer.
+💊 I've previously worked at a [Health Tech Startup](https://medgrocer.com) as an Associate IT Manager and Full Stack Developer.

 #### Wanna chat?
 - ✉️ me at jamesabaja.dev@gmail.com,